An Electromagnetic Plane Wave in the Spacetime of a Plane Gravitational Wave: Introduction

 where $\tau$ is the delay, $k$ the angular frequency, and $\Phi$ the phase.
 The fact that the Fourier transform of a delayed wave packet is the Fourier transform of the undelayed packet, multiplied by the product $\tau k$, demonstrates Equation\ \ref{eq:TauEqDPhiDk}.

 The apparent direction of the source $\bm{\hat s}$ is a spatial unit 3-vector, opposite to the normal to the wave.
-Thus, the spatial 3-gradient of phase is opposite $\bm{\hat s}$.
+The spatial 3-gradient of phase is opposite $\bm{\hat s}$.
 The 4-gradient of phase is a null vector for a plane wave, or one that is locally approximately a plane wave, so the time component serves to normalize $\bm{\hat s}$.

+If several plane waves are present, they can nevertheless locally sum to a single plane wave, if the phase relationship among components with different polarization, frequency, and wavenumber remains nearly constant over the size of the observer's sampling region.
+For electromagnetic waves, the Poynting 3-vector provides a simple means of forming such a sum.
+The apparent source direction is the unit vector opposite the Poynting vector.
 Waves that are not locally plane waves may involve multiple delays and multiple directions, and require further dissection.

 Measurement of delay requires that the signal have some degree of temporal coherence, and measurement of direction requires that the signal have at least some spatial coherence, in the region of spacetime near the observer.

 Gravitational waves can also affect the amplitude and polarization of electromagnetic waves, as calculated in this work.